 To battle candy cravings, keep a bar of dark chocolate hidden away and enjoy a piece when you need it.

 Oh, and about those work parties and potlucks?
-You can be the one known for bring in the stuff that's healthy, but also super tasty.
+You can be the one known for bring in the stuff that’s healthy, but also super tasty.
 Not just a bag of salad from the grocery store, but something that actually tastes really good.
-(Fresh Forward has loads of recipes perfect for a potluck!)
-It's really easy for people to bring in prepared desserts or treats from the grocery store, but you can take charge and put together a quick recipe that people will really like, and it can still have lots of nutrients, and be good for your body.
+Simple Green Meals has loads of recipes perfect for a potluck!)
+It’s really easy for people to bring in prepared desserts or treats from the grocery store, but you can take charge and put together a quick recipe that people will really like, and it can still have lots of nutrients, and be good for your body.

 5) Try eating away from your desk